knightjoel/mediawiki-to-notion/README.md

 5. Repeat these steps as many times as necessary for how you want to organize your content.

 Rules of thumb:
+- Copying the link for a Notion database into `parenturl.txt` will cause imported pages to be added as new rows in the database.
+Copying the link for a Notion page into `parenturl.txt` will cause imported pages to be added as child pages to that parent.
 - All Markdown files in the same directory will be imported to the same parent page (per `parenturl.txt`) but multiple directories can import to the same parent page (by having the same `parenturl.txt` in multiple directories).
 - You must have a `parenturl.txt` file in every directory which contains Markdown files; `parenturl.txt` files higher up the directory tree are not used for files lower in the tree.
 - Directory names are ignored by the import pipeline; only the file name and `parenturl.txt` content matter.
 Use directories as your own aid for organizing the files.